 Downtowns thrive on engaged visitors, resilient businesses, and strategic planning for growth.
 This remains true during COVID-19, but how we get there may look a little different.
 There are many solutions to every challenge, but no magic formula, especially during a pandemic.
 However, experts and our neighbors have some ideas.

-Join us as we look at ways to reinvigorate downtowns during COVID-19 by attracting visitors, maintaining local businesses, and planning for new growth.
+Participants looked at ways to reinvigorate downtowns during COVID-19 by attracting visitors, maintaining local businesses, and planning for new growth.